SoftwareHeritage/swh-deposit/README.md

 Process of deposit creation:

--> [3] client request
+-> [3] client request(s)

   - [3.1] server validation
   - [3.2] server temporary upload
-  - [3.3] server injects deposit into archive*

 <- [4] server returns deposit receipt id

+- [5] server injects deposit into archive*

-NOTE: [3.3] Asynchronously, the server will inject the archive uploaded and the associated metadata.
-The operation status mentioned earlier is a reference to that injection operation.
+NOTE: [5] Asynchronously, the server will inject the archive uploaded and the associated metadata.

-The image bellow represent only the communication and creation of a deposit:
+The image below represents only the communication and creation of a
+deposit:

 {F2403754}

-=== [3] client request  ===
+=== [3] client request(s)  ===

-The client can send a deposit through one request deposit or multiple requests deposit.
+The client can send a deposit through a series of deposit requests to multiple endpoints:
+- *collection iri* (COL-IRI) to initialize a deposit
+- *update iris* (EM-IRI, EDIT-SE-IRI) to complete/finalize a deposit

+The deposit can also happens in one request.

-The deposit can contain:
+The deposit request can contain:
 - an archive holding the software source code (binary upload)
 - an envelop with metadata describing information regarding a deposit (atom entry deposit)
 - or both (multipart deposit, exactly one archive and one envelop).

+== Request Types ==

+=== Binary deposit ===

-the client can deposit a binary file, supplying the following headers:
+The client can deposit a binary archive, supplying the following headers:
 - Content-Type (text): accepted mimetype
 - Content-Length (int): tarball size
 - Content-MD5 (text): md5 checksum hex encoded of the tarball